SixArm/sixarm-postgresql-help/install/install-postgresql-16.0-via-source-code-on-macos/index.md

 <dd>Build with support for Bonjour automatic service discovery.
 This requires Bonjour support in your operating system.
 Recommended on macOS.</dd>

-<dt>--with-ssl=openssl</dt>

-<dd>Build with support for SSL (encrypted) connections.
-This requires the OpenSSL package to be installed. configure will check for the required header files and libraries to make sure that your OpenSSL installation is sufficient before proceeding.</dd>

 <dt>--with-uuid=e2fs</dt>

 <dd>Build the uuid-ossp module (which provides functions to generate UUIDs), using the e2fs UID library created by the e2fsprogs project.</dd>